Vismai-Khanderao/Simulating-Electric-Fields/README.md

-# Simulating Electric Field
+# Simulating Electric Fields

 ## Analysing the electric field at a point due to charged objects

 **Features provided:**
 - Add multiple objects to 3D coordinate system
 - Superpose Electric Fields at a point due to multiple objects
-- Calculate Electric Field numerically
+- Calculate Electric Field with numerical integration

 **Uniformly charged objects available:**
 - *Point*